 Authorizers should only initiate formal intervention for school deficiencies or violations that are considered material.
-According to NACSA's Core Performance Framework and Guidance, "As a legal term, something is 'material' if it is relevant and significant...the authorizer should consider whether the information would be relevant and significant to decisions about whether to renew, non-renew, or revoke a charter."
+As a legal term, something is 'material' if it is relevant and significant.
+The authorizer should consider whether the information would be relevant and significant to decisions about whether to renew, non-renew, or revoke a charter.
 For deficiencies or violations that the authorizer does not consider material (e.g., late submission of reports), the authorizer may provide the school an informal notification prior to, or instead of, initiating formal intervention.
 These are instances in which an authorizer's professional judgment and its relationships with schools are especially important.

 The most common conditions that may constitute intervention include but are not limited to: